vascoguita/fmc-tdc/doc/gateware/index.rst

 Dependencies
 ------------

-The fmc-adc gateware depends on the following hdl cores and libraries:
+The fmc-tdc gateware depends on the following hdl cores and libraries:
 `General Cores`_, `DDR3 SP6 core`_, `GN4124 core`_ (SPEC only),
 `SPEC`_ (SPEC only) `VME64x Slave`_ (SVEC only), `SVEC`_ (SVEC only),
 `WR Cores`_.